Naomi Baes

 Quick Updates

-• Excited to be interning with Change is Key! — an international research program developing computational tools to trace how language, society, and culture evolve.
-It applies NLP and corpus-based methods to detect semantic change and variation, supporting interdisciplinary research across linguistics, digital humanities, and the social sciences.
+• 5 Aug – 30 Sept 2025Interning at Change is Key!
+(8 weeks).
+The program develops computational tools to trace how language, society, and culture evolve, applying NLP and corpus methods to study semantic change and variation across linguistics, digital humanities, and the social sciences.

 • New corpus data and scripts publicly available — see Resources tab.